jortizcs/PM1-Spring2020-Rutgers/lab-3.md

 # Lab-3
 For the lab, please submit a document with urls (one for each problem) to http://cpp.sh with your solution.
 On the site there is a button to create a URL.
 When your solution is complete (and tested so you verified it is working), click on the make URL link and add that link in your submission.
 Your code should include your name, netID and RUID.
+Please upload to your Sakai  Drop Box folder in a file with the words lab3 in it, so we can identify it easily.

 ## Problem 1